urielromero/hello-world/README.md

 # hello-world
-hello word first repository tutorial
+hello world first repository tutorial
+Hello there, My name is Uriel and I'm learning all about GitHub!
+I am very excited :)